Danappelxx/Extern-Quicksort/README.md

 I was not able to find a small/flexible enough CSV library, so I ran with a short implementation of my own.
 Files "CSVReader", "CSVWriter", "CSVLine", "CSVValue" (.h,cpp).

-I made a wrapper class around the primitive/unsafe utilities for creating temporary files, "TempFile.h".
+I made a wrapper class around the primitive/unsafe utilities for creating temporary files, "TempFile.h,cpp".

 The implementation of Quicksort uses templates and as such is a single header file "Quicksort.h".

-The main sorting logic (breaking input into chunks, merging them back together) is in "CSVSorter.h".
+The main sorting logic (breaking input into chunks, merging them back together) is in "CSVSorter.h,cpp".

 ## Performance